SME AI Hiring Index · Report #1 · Baseline edition · June 2026

 6. Salary transparency: 16% of ads

 Only 16% of ads published a dollar figure.
 They ranged from a $65–90/hour SME contract engagement and a $75–95K SME graduate analyst, through $100–130K for automation and enablement specialists, up to a "$210K package" for an enterprise AI transformation lead.
-For what it's worth at this sample size: two of the four SME ads named a figure, versus roughly one in six enterprise ads.
+Two of the four SME ads named a figure, versus roughly one in six enterprise ads.

 Disclosure: 7 of N=45 ads published dollar figures (16%); one further ad quoted a public-sector award grade; 82% disclosed nothing.